 top of page

-I have been at Lindenwood since 2011 and served as the founding director of the Hammond Institute for Free Enterprise through July 2022.
+I began in January 2024 as the director of the new Center for Regional Economic Research at the University of Tennessee at Chattanooga.
+Most recently, I was at Lindenwood in St. Charles, Missouri, from 2011 to 2023 as a professor of economics and the founding director of the Hammond Institute for Free Enterprise and director of the Center for Applied Economics.
 In addition, I have been a research fellow at the Show-Me Institute since 2011.

 Prior to joining Lindenwood, I was a vice president and regional economics adviser at the Federal Reserve Bank of St. Louis.
 In addition, I spent ten years as an academic in the economics departments at West Virginia University and Birkbeck College, University of London.